biopython/biopython/README.rst

 - Jython 2.7 -- see http://www.jython.org

-  We provide limited support for Jython, but aside from modules with C code, or dependent on SQLite3 or NumPy, everything should work.
+  We provide limited support for Jython, but aside from ``Bio.Restriction``, modules with C code, or dependent on SQLite3 or NumPy, everything should work.
 There are some known issues with test failures which have not yet been resolved.

 Please note that support for Python 3.3 is deprecated as of Biopython 1.67.
 Biopython 1.68 was our final release to support Python 2.6.